A lower bound for the curvature integral under an upper curvature bound

-\begin{rem} Unlike the Alexandrov case, in the above proof we used the fact that $N_j$ are Riemannian manifolds (specifically, in Step 3 when we constructed $\bar\gamma(t)$ from $\gamma(t)$ using the geodesic flow).
-It would have other applications if one could prove the above theorem for more general GCBA spaces. \end{rem}
+\begin{rem} Unlike the CBB case in \cite[\S3]{Pet:int}, the above rescaling theorem does not hold for general GCBA spaces.
+See the following counterexample.
+In fact, we used the assumption that $N_j$ are Riemannian manifolds in Step 3 when applying the geodesic flow to $\gamma$.
+It might be interesting to find a proper subclass of GCBA spaces for which the above theorem (or this geodesic flow trick) holds.

+The idea behind this trick is to compare the volume of a neighborhood of $y_j$ with that of $\bar\gamma$ (inspired by \cite[1.2]{Li:lvg}).
+The former is uniformly bounded above by the relative comparison \`a la Bishop-Gromov, whereas the latter is bounded below in terms of the distance between the endpoints of $\bar\gamma$, since $\bar\gamma$ is continuous, by the absolute comparison of G\"unther (see Section \ref{sec:gcba}).
+Furthermore, the distance between these endpoints is controlled by the divergence rate of the geodesic flow, i.e., the strainer condition \eqref{eq:str1}, as in Lemma \ref{lem:str2}.
+Therefore, if $x_j$ is not a strainer at $y_j$, the volume of a neighborhood of $y_j$ will be less than that of $\bar\gamma$ by some fixed amount.
+The Riemannian structure was used to ensure the continuity of $\bar\gamma$. \end{rem}

+\begin{ex} Let $M_j$ be the gluing of two Euclidean spaces along an interval $I_j$ of length $1/j$ contained in them, which is a geodesically complete CAT($0$) space.
+This sequence converges to the one-point gluing of the Euclidean spaces, denoted by $M$.
+If $p\in M$ is the gluing point, which is bad in $M$, then $\hat p_j\in M_j$ of Theorem \ref{thm:res} should be the midpoint of $I_j$ with $\sigma_j=1/2j$.
+The rescaled limit $\hat M$ will be the gluing of the Euclidean spaces along an interval $\hat I$ of length $2$, where $\hat p_j$ converges to the midpoint $\hat p$ of $\hat I$.
+However, $\Sigma_p$ is the disjoint union of two unit spheres, whereas $\Sigma_{\hat p}$ is the gluing of the spheres at antipodal points.
+Since they have the same volume, this generally contradicts to the conclusion (2) of Theorem \ref{thm:res}. \end{ex}